<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 As a Korean American, Meena looks at her dual cultural upbringing as a luxury.
 “I get to see the pros and cons of both cultures and it helps me make overall better life decisions for myself and my family.”
 In her professional life, Meena draws from the Korean culture of servitude and hard work, which she implements every day when delivering excellent customer service and getting all of her clients to a smooth closing.

-Ian and Kimberly Cumagun, Off-Shore Team Administrator and Off-Shore Assistant Team Administrator
+Kimberly Cumagun, Off-Shore Assistant Team Administrator

 Ian and Kimberly Cumagun

+Kim describes the Filipino culture as festive, fun-loving, and hospitable.
+Large gatherings with family and friends are common and revolve around food.
 Deep-rooted customs like “Pakikisama” (the idea that harmony and unity is valued above all else) and “Bayanihan” (a custom that refers to working together as a community to achieve a common goal) mean that family, community, and social responsibility are at the forefront of Filipino culture.
 It’s common for neighbors and friends to be referred to as “uncles” and “aunties” because of the close-knit community.

 Malyna Phan, Branch Manager at Big Valley Mortgage